 The use of dot plots has been mentioned in a study done by Pfannkuch (2006) to 15 years old students, where they have to use box plots to reason about inference.
-The result of the studies suggests that the use of box plots might be too early for students, and that they should be supported to reason with it through keeping the data, in dot plot form, under the boxplots (Pfannkuch, 2006).
+The result of the studies suggests that the use of box plots might be too early for students, and that they should be supported to reason with it through keeping the data, in dot plot form, under the boxplots (Bakker, Biehler, and Konold, as cited in Pfannkuch, 2006).